It might be Germany’s day on the sports field, but it’s France’s day in history…

-“It was the best of times, it was the worst of times.”
-They were the words with which Charles Dickens began his novel of the French Revolution – the Revolution celebrated today on the anniversary of the Storming of the Bastille.
+“It was the best of times, it was the worst of times…” With those words, and a litany of hope and despair to follow, Charles Dickens began his novel of the French Revolution – the Revolution celebrated today on the anniversary of the Storming of the Bastille.

 “To destroy is the task,” said Victor Hugo, “to build is the work.
 Progress demolishes with the left hand; it is with the right hand that it builds.
 The left hand of Progress is called Force; the right hand is called Mind.”
 Both hands raised the French Revolution into the light, but it was the left hand that eventually took the spoils.

 The French Revolution essentially lasted twenty-five years, and spread its terror across every part of Europe.
 It started in hope, plunging immediately into murder.
 It overturned feudal aristocracy, then embraced fifteen years of military dictatorship and a war that bled France and Europe dry.

 It started in the Tennis Court at Versailles and ended on the field at Waterloo.
 It started with liberty, equality and fraternity, and ended in class warfare and the guillotine.

 The French Revolution felt the impact of the American revolution, but misunderstood its message.

 In the face of a colonial oppressor the American founding fathers raised a flag reading “Don’t Tread on Me”; in the face of a thousand years of feudalism the French Revolution raised the guillotine.
 The Americans threw off their colonial ruler and proclaimed a constitutional republic; the French threw off the miasma of feudalism, and replaced it with the the dead weight of dictatorship.
 The American inspiration was John Locke; the French was Rousseau.
 The American Revolution threw up Washington and Jefferson; the French threw up Robespierre and St Just.